cerebrusinc/frenchmaid/README.md

     C:\Users\<user>\Documents\example-app> frenchmaid clean

 <br>
-It's really that simple, just ensure that you are in you project's root folder!
+It's really that simple, just ensure that you are in you project's root directory!
 For clarity, the above example assumes that your project structure is something like this for example:
 <br><br>

     example-app/